zcash/zips/zip-XXX-light-payment-detection.rst

             <--------- CompactBlock(Z-1)
             <--------- CompactBlock(Z)

-A. The light client starts up for the first time.
+**Phase A:** The light client starts up for the first time.

 - The light client queries the server to fetch the most recent block ``X``.
 - The light client queries the commitment tree state for block ``X``.

   - Or, it has to set ``X`` to the block height at which Sapling activated, so as to be sent the entire commitment tree.
 [TODO: Decide which to specify.]

 - Shielded addresses created by the light client will not have any relevant transactions in this or any prior block.

-B. The light client updates its local chain view for the first time.
+**Phase B:** The light client updates its local chain view for the first time.

 - The light client queries the server to fetch the most recent block ``Y``.
 - It then executes a block range query to fetch every block between ``X`` (inclusive) and ``Y`` (inclusive).
 - The block at height ``X`` is checked to ensure the received ``blockHash`` matches the light client's cached copy, and then discards it without further processing.

   - An inconsistency would imply that block ``X`` was orphaned during a chain reorg.

 - As each subsequent  ``CompactBlock`` arrives, the light client scans it to find any relevant transactions for addresses generated since ``X`` was fetched (likely the first transactions involving those addresses).
 If notes are detected, it:

   - Generates incremental witnesses for the notes, and updates them going forward.
   - Scans for their nullifiers from that block onwards.

-C. The light client has detected some notes and displayed them.
+**Phase C:** The light client has detected some notes and displayed them.
 User interaction has indicated that the corresponding full transactions should be fetched.

 - The light client queries the server for each transaction it wishes to fetch.

-D. The user has spent some notes.
+**Phase D:** The user has spent some notes.
 The light client updates its local chain view some time later.

 - The light client queries the server to fetch the most recent block ``Z``.
 - It then executes a block range query to fetch every block between ``Y`` (inclusive) and ``Z`` (inclusive).
 - The block at height ``Y`` is checked to ensure the received ``blockHash`` matches the light client's cached copy, and then discards it without further processing.

   - An inconsistency would imply that block ``Y`` was orphaned during a chain reorg.

 - As each subsequent ``CompactBlock`` arrives, the light client:

   - Updates the incremental witnesses for known notes.
   - Scans for any known nullifiers.
 The corresponding notes are marked as spent at that height, and excluded from further witness updates.
   - Scans for any relevant transactions for addresses generated since ``Y`` was fetched.
     These are handled as in phase B.

 [TODO: Describe differences when importing a pre-existing wallet seed.]